mybooking-es/mybooking-used-cars/README.md

 ## Usage

-Create posts related to campers and motorhomes with the new menu entry like you do with normal posts.
+Create posts related to used cars with the new menu entry like you do with normal posts.
 Feel the form, upload some images and featured image and a description on Gutenberg editor area.

 Show your posts anywhere on your site by placing the following shortcode:
-`[mybooking_campers_loop]`
+`[mybooking_used_cars_loop]`